 - A tenant cannot be locked out.
 The only exception to the no lockout rule is when a tenant requests to have a renter who committed the crime locked out of the apartment where the victim of the crime is still residing.
 This tenant must be able to prove they were the victim of domestic abuse, stalking, or sexual assault.

-- A rental home must be in good shape and adhere to the Oregon Landlord/Tenant Act.
+- A rental home must be in good shape and adhere to the Oregon rental laws.
 This includes having access to plumbing, hot and cold running water, electrical lighting and equipment that work, adequate heating, a clean building and grounds, and any other locations and facilities that are correctly maintained and repaired.

 - It is necessary to weatherproof and safeguard the walls, windows, and doors.

 - Heat, water, and electricity must be provided by the landlord (although the tenant is typically expected to pay the utility bill).
 Although the landlord is required to provide garbage cans and make plans for removal, the renter may be asked to pay for the service.

 - You grant the tenant the unrestricted right to possess and utilize your property by renting it to them.

 - You are not permitted to enter repeatedly, irregularly, without a good reason, or without warning.

 - You have a duty to uphold all applicable federal, state, and local fair housing laws as a landlord.